DebinixTeam/esp32-adapter-board-v1x/README.md

 # The Amazing ESP32 Adapter Board v1.x

+## Use cases

- This adapter board is used to create a `nautical precision barometer` with an unique pressure history function.
-This project is well documented in this [instructable](https://www.instructables.com).
+ * This adapter board was used to create a [nautical precision barometer](https://github.com/DebinixTeam/esp32-nautical-barometer-gold) with a unique pressure history function.
+This [instructable](https://www.instructables.com) documents the project.

+* The adapter board has numerous I2C header positions for various pressure sensors.
+However, any I2C breakout board can be used with DuPont wires to match individual signals.

+* Almost every ESP32 DIY project requires a TFT SPI display, and this is already built-in.
+Just plug-and-play.

+* Use the auxiliary connector to test touch panel functionality if the display supports it.

+* Use the UART TX port for code debugging.

+* Test various ESP32 modules, easy to swap out before deciding which one to put into an actual product.

+* The routed GPIO are the ones required for SPI and I2C buses.
+Thus, it eliminates the breadboard DuPont wire bus rats net!

 ## Specification for `The Amazing ESP32 Adapter Board v1.x`